Riverview (Qld)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Riverview has 27 active public transport stops offering a mix of train and bus services.
-These stops are served by 58 individual routes that facilitate 1,465 weekly passenger trips in total.
-The accessibility of transport is rated as good, with residents on average located 244 meters from the nearest stop.
+These stops are served by 58 individual routes, collectively providing 1,465 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 244 meters from the nearest stop.
+Most residents commute outward, with car being the dominant mode at 83%, and train at 10%.
+Vehicle ownership averages 1.1 per dwelling, below the regional average.
+According to the 2021 Census, only 9.4% of residents work from home, which may reflect COVID-19 conditions.

-On an average day, there are 209 trips across all routes, which equates to approximately 54 weekly trips per individual stop.
+Service frequency averages 209 trips per day across all routes, equating to approximately 54 weekly trips per individual stop.

 Frequently Asked Questions - Transport